Local Actions

 Best Practices

-Develop plans and policies that support safe access for people bicycling:
+Develop plans and policies that support safe access for bicycling:

 • Require connected street networks for all new developments.
-A traditional street grid creates more and safer route choices for people bicycling.
+A traditional street grid creates more route choices, including for people bicycling.

 • Minimize driveways on major streets and consolidate existing commercial driveways where possible.